Enis15/anomalydetection/README.md

 ## Installation

 ### Prerequisites
 The project runs on Python 3.10.
-You cna download it from the official Python webpage. (https://www.python.org/downloads/)
+You can download it from the official Python webpage. (https://www.python.org/downloads/)

 ### Installing Dependencies
 You can install the required dependencies using `pip`: